 File a Personal Injury Lawsuit

 In Missouri, crash victims always have the option of going to court.
-In Kansas, however, only victims with catastrophic or permanently disabling injuries may file personal injury lawsuits after car accidents.
+In Kansas, however, only victims with catastrophic or permanently disabling injuries personal injury lawsuits.
 If your injuries do not meet this threshold, you may have to accept an insurance settlement from the driver’s personal injury protection policy instead.
 A fight over liability between both drivers’ insurance companies could delay your payout.
 Hire an attorney to help you reach a settlement or jury verdict as quickly as possible as an injured passenger.